Cindy597/msan622/homework3/README.md

 Based on the plot above, we can get any information we want about specific columns by both density and scatter plots.

 Customization:

-1).
-Scatter Matrix looks a little bit more complex than other plots.
-In order or make the plot as simple as possible, I set the upper side of the matrix as blank by `upper = "blank"`.
+* Scatter Matrix looks a little bit more complex than other plots.
+In order or make the plot as simple as possible, I set the upper side of the matrix as blank by `upper = "blank"`;
-2).
-I deleted X and Y axises of the density plots on diagonal to keep the ScatterMatrix plot clear and simple.
+* I deleted X and Y axises of the density plots on diagonal to keep the ScatterMatrix plot clear and simple.

-[DISCUSSION]

 ### Technique 3: Parallel Coordinates Plot ###